 Bethel University defines the unit of credit as the semester hour.
-All College of Professional Studies courses are in an accelerated format which allows students the opportunity to complete degrees more quickly.
-A typical accelerated course is worth three semester hours of credit.
+Further, all courses are accelerated which allows students the opportunity to complete degrees more quickly.
+A typical course is worth three semester hours of credit.

-$\underline{\textit{Undergraduate}} \ \text{courses meet one night per week for four hours each night}$ and the course is five weeks in duration.
+Undergraduate courses meet one night per week for four hours each night and the course is five weeks in duration.
 Online courses are 5 weeks in length and require participation throughout the week.